laminas/laminas-session/docs/book/application-integration/usage-in-a-laminas-mvc-application.md

 > ### Session Configuration is Optional
 >
-> The configuration for the session itself is optional but the
+> The configuration for the session itself is optional, but the
 > [factory `Laminas\Session\Config\SessionConfig`](../config.md#service-manager-factory),
 > which is registered for configuration data, expects an array under the key
 > `session_config`.
+>
 > A minimum configuration is:
 >
 > ```php